Friends, Loves, & Life

 The podcast explores a variety of themes including love, identity, personal growth, and the LGBTQ+ experience.
 Episodes cover poignant topics such as self-acceptance, navigating relationships in midlife, the realities of HIV, and the evolution of friendships.
 Examples include conversations about aging, sexual health outreach, and the joys and challenges of parenthood, all delivered with a mix of depth and light-heartedness.

-I hope you enjoy this conversation with my friend Jeff.
+I hope you enjoy my conversation with Randy. -David

 Connect with me on BlueSky